 Correct: OpenText™ Magellan™ software enables powerful predictive analytics capabilities.
 [The goods and services, here software, are clearly attached to the trademark.]

 Incorrect: Magellan is a multi-step process for predictive analytics.
 [Here, Magellan is descriptively called out to define a technical process.
 This is incorrect because Magellan is not a process, but a product and service name.]

 You may qualify for use of certain logos under the programs offered through the OpenText Partner Program, as well as other programs OpenText offers.
-The OpenText Partner program may refer to additional specific partner program logo guidelines.
+The OpenText Partner program may refer to additional specific partner program logo requirements.